soudev/knowledge.mine/stuff/nodejs.md

 ### Armazenamento

+* [Knex.js](http://knexjs.org/) - An SQL Query Builder for JavaScript.
+(Covers MySQL, PostgreSQL, SQLite3, and WebSQL.)

+  * [[GitHub] tgriesser / knex](https://github.com/tgriesser/knex) - A query builder for PostgreSQL, MySQL and SQLite3, designed to be flexible, portable, and fun to use

+--

 * [Node.js and SQLite | Modulus Blog](http://blog.modulus.io/nodejs-and-sqlite) - Great introduction to using SQLite with Node.js.
 Covers everything from installing to running queries against the database.

 * [[GitHub] WebReflection / dblite](https://github.com/WebReflection/dblite) - sqlite for node.js without gyp problems